yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] ACE: VexxProj applied to only unlocked vectors?
 (Do it after locking for eigensolver)

+- [ ] Simplify the legal part of each file, update author contribution

 Plans for further developments in PWDFT
 =======================================